 If you notice your child struggling with school work, it is imperative to offer them help right away.
 The slightest negligence in this regard can lead to long-term learning losses.
 But this is easier said than done.

 After all, not all children are vocal about school-related issues, and it is up to the parents to identify signals that their kid is falling behind at school.

-At Mrs. Myer’s Reading Room, we work a lot with kids in Chicago and all across the US who need a little extra help excelling in their studies.
+At Mrs. Myers' Reading Room, we work a lot with kids in Southeast Wisconsin and all across the US who need a little extra help excelling in their studies.
 You can click here to learn more about what we do.